 Fostering Inclusivity and Respect

-A report with stories NAWPA collected that reveal a diversity of approaches geared to different ecological and social contexts, timelines, and cultural considerations.
+The report includes a collection of stories that reveal a diversity of approaches to collaboration among indigenous organizations and communities and federal managers geared to different ecological and social contexts, timelines, and cultural considerations.
 While not exhaustive, they provide examples that land management practitioners and community leaders can consider and learn from as they attempt to foster increasingly productive relationships in their own work.

 FULL REPORT COMING SOON